 Current Graduate Students

-Jeremy Allen (he/him/his) is a PhD student and Saluki alum, with a Master’s in Public Administration, and a Bachelor of Arts in Criminology and Criminal Justice from Southern Illinois University.
+Jeremy Allen (he/him/his) is a PhD candidate and Saluki alum, with a Master’s in Public Administration, and a Bachelor of Arts in Criminology and Criminal Justice from Southern Illinois University.
 His research interests include systemic racism, crime, social control, and public policy.

 Daniel Baltz is an M.A. student in Sociology.
 He graduated from Bethel University in 2012 with a B.L.A. in Sociocultural Studies with a focus in Anthropology and Third World Studies with an emphasis on Latin America.
 Daniel's research interest includes gender, race, and privilege.